alinesresende/shopping-cart/README.md

-## Shopping Cart 🛒
+## Project Shopping Cart 🛒

-🔹The development of the Shopping Cart project focused on Asynchronous JavaScript, using the Mercado Livre API.
+🔹The development of the Shopping Cart project focused on Asynchronous JavaScript, using the ``Mercado Livre API``.

 🔹In the application, I used the Mercado Livre API to ``list products`` and develop a dynamic ``shopping e-commerce``.